openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 Performance Computations
 *****************************

-* Student answer data is available only for problems of these types.
+* Learner answer data is available only for problems of these types.

   * Checkboxes (``<choiceresponse>``)